UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 Watch out for memory bandwith.
 Textures used by materials, as well as lightmaps, need to be read every frame.
 Even if you re-use textures a lot (which is a good thing), it only helps to save on the GPU memory and on reading from the CPU RAM.
 The data still needs to be transferred to the local cache and then to shader cores.
 A dedicated chapter explains the [memory-related costs]({{ site.baseurl }}{% link book/pipelines/memory.md %}).

-Increasing rendering resolution directly affects the weight of the GBuffer and other full-screen textures.
-The size of the GBuffer can be read with the command `stat RHI`.
-Scale the rendering resolution by typing e.g. `r.ScreenPercentage 20` or `r.ScreenPercentage 150`.
+Increasing rendering resolution directly affects the weight of the G-Buffer and other full-screen textures.
+The memory size of the G-Buffer can be read with the command `stat RHI`.
+You can temporarily scale the rendering resolution with `r.ScreenPercentage XX`, e.g. `20` or `150`.
 This will allow you to see how much additional VRAM is needed for a given resolution.

 Decals are an oft-overlooked source of trouble.
 This pass can take a serious hit when there are too many decals in view.
 Keep their material complexity low as well, though this is rarely an issue with decals.

 The costs (and optimization advice) which you'll normally see in **Lights** passes apply here instead when using forward rendering.
-In addition to the general rules, keep light overlap in check (aka overdraw).
+In addition to the general rules, keep light overlap (aka overdraw) in check.
 Forward renderers are genetically allergic to multiple lights hitting the same object.

 # Lighting